alshafi834/geoinformatics_task/README.md

-# Documentation of Geoinformatics final assignment WS2022/23
+# Technical documentation of Geoinformatics final assignment WS2022/23

 ## Group members
 This assignment is done by the following contributors(contribution is equal):